All About Ground Reference and Chassis Ground in Electronics Design

 Should You Connect Signal Ground to Earth?

 It's not very often you will do this directly This might be appropriate in the case of high-voltage DC batteries/PSUs or similar systems that are being tested.
-Generally, you might connect the chassis ground to earth, which then connects to a circuit that references a PCB ground plane on the input side (e.g., the input EMI filter before a rectifier).
+Generally, the chassis ground might connect to earth, which then connects to a circuit that references a PCB ground plane on the input side (e.g., the input EMI filter before a rectifier).
 In an un-isolated 3-wire AC system, or in a 3-wire AC system that gets rectified to DC, if you connect the signal reference ground in a circuit to earth, you're just shorting out the negative wire on the AC or DC line.
 Don't do this because now the chassis can be a big current-carrying conductor!
 There is now a risk of shock (in high voltage/current systems) or intense EMI (in high frequency systems).
 When this is done, current will move back to the earth connection as long as that is the path of least reactance back to ground, and that path might be through someone who touches the device while it carries high current.

 In a 2-wire system (no earth ground connection), there are varying guidelines on how or if to connect the signal ground back to the chassis.
 Some guidelines say multipoint grounding is okay, others say to use a single point near the I/O, and still others say to use a single point near the power connector for safety.
 If RF noise is a problem throughout the system, you can tie back to chassis at multiple points to dissipate noise, but you probably have a bigger problem in your layout because you did not build the stackup correctly, and the device is just receiving too much radio energy.
 Focus on building the stackup correctly and you might not need to stitch mounting hole connections all over the board, you'll just need it at a few points.
 You should not make a connection back to earth in this case.